 Movement practitioners are willing to face persecution from within and without, and to spend much time on their knees.
 Mountain tops of breakthrough and valleys of discouragement are all part of the DMM journey.

-This week, I thought I’d take a break from the series I’ve been writing about on leadership in a DMM, and share instead a video clip from a recent interview by a friend and mentor in movements- Uncle Victor.
+This week, I thought I’d take a break from the series I’ve been writing about on leadership in a DMM, and share instead a video clip from an interview by a friend and mentor in movements- Uncle Victor.
 In the clip, he asks how I got started in this journey.

 When did this multiplication bug catch up with you?
 You are very strong as a trainer, as a coach on multiplication.
 So tell us something about your ministry.

 Yeah, sure.
-When God called me to be unreached, I knew that’s what God wanted me to do, to work with people who had never had a chance to hear.
-And the same exact summer, the Lord called my husband, who was my close friend at the time, and we decided to get married and kind of headed that direction.
+When God called me to the unreached, I knew that’s what God wanted me to do, to work with people who had never had a chance to hear.
+And the same exact summer, the Lord called my husband, who was my close friend at the time, and we decided to get married and kind of headed in that direction.

 We went to Bible school and got a degree in Cross-Cultural Ministry.
 There we learned about church planting among the unreached, and some really great principles.
 At that time, movements and things that we talk about today had not really taken off.

 Obviously, movements have been happening for centuries.
 They happened in the New Testament.
 But we didn’t use those terms back then.
 And so really when we left Bible College and headed to the field, our biggest goal was just to plant one church among the unreached.